icochran/Middcourses/README.md

 In your Heroku dashboard on the web, go to the resources tab, and download the add-on "Heroku Postgres."

-Update Config Vars in Settings on your dashboard to look like the .env.development.local file expect change/add these:
+Update Config Vars in Settings on your dashboard to look like the .env.development.local file except change/add these:

 NEXTAUTH_URL = "https://project_name.herokuapp.com/"